 A graduate of Michigan State University, Maria's love of the political process has led her from DC, where she won the inaugural Washington Media Scholars Case Competition, to registering voters with the Oregon Bus Project, and to South Dakota as a campaign organizer.
-A Buffalo, NY native, Maria is excited to be back in the Empire State after spending two years teaching in rural Arkansas as a Teach for America Corps Member.
+A Buffalo, New York native, Maria is excited to be back in the Empire State after spending two years teaching in rural Arkansas as a Teach for America Corps Member.

 When not dreaming up ways to engage voters and empower the electorate, Monica is a wife and animal lover in the great state of Kansas.
-A proud Jayhawk, Monica credits her college experiences at the University of Kansas' Dole Institute of Politics for her love of politics and public service.
+A proud Jayhawk, Monica credits her college experiences at the University of Kansas's Dole Institute of Politics for her love of politics and public service.
 That passion led her to a job in the Massachusetts State House, and she has since worked primarily in new media, first on campaigns and eventually for NGP VAN.
 Monica holds a Bachelor's in Communication Studies from the University of Kansas and was named the 2008 Rose Scholar in Communication Management at Emerson College, where she earned a Master’s degree in 2010.

 As the Director of Communications for Democracy Works, Brandon serves as the organizational spokesperson, manages strategic communications, and oversees media relations for the organization.
 Originally from Topeka, he graduated from the University of Kansas (Go Jayhawks!), where he was an intern at the Dole Institute of Politics.
 He then spent six years working for members of congress in Washington, DC, followed by a stint in the nonprofit advocacy sector.
 Most recently, Brandon spent time in the academic world as the Operations and Communications Coordinator for Washburn University and, most recently, managed a statewide political campaign.
 Having returned home, he now represents half of the 'Kansas satellite office.'
 He spends his time enjoying all four seasons, following Royals baseball, and maintaining a passionate love affair with noodles of all kinds.